-8. Assumes a Write cycle was initiated per the Write Port Cycle Description Truth Table.
-BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a Write cycle, as long as the set-up and hold requirements are achieved.
+7. It is recommended that K = K and C = C when clock is stopped.
+This is not essential, but permits most rapid restart by overcoming transmission line charging symmetrically.
+38-05625 - Symmetric cycle was initiated per the Write Port Cycle Description Truth Table.
+BWS0, BWS1 can be altered on different portions of a Write cycle, as long as the set-up and hold requirements are achieved.
+38-05625